Analyzing Albertsons Companies (ACI) & Its Competitors

 |2.27

-Albertsons Companies currently has a consensus price target of $27.21, indicating a potential downside of 21.89%.
-As a group, “Grocery stores” companies have a potential upside of 19.21%.
-Given Albertsons Companies’ rivals stronger consensus rating and higher possible upside, analysts clearly believe Albertsons Companies has less favorable growth aspects than its rivals.
+Albertsons Companies currently has a consensus target price of $27.21, suggesting a potential downside of 23.83%.
+As a group, “Grocery stores” companies have a potential upside of 19.31%.
+Given Albertsons Companies’ peers stronger consensus rating and higher probable upside, analysts plainly believe Albertsons Companies has less favorable growth aspects than its peers.

 Summary

-Albertsons Companies rivals beat Albertsons Companies on 8 of the 15 factors compared.
+Albertsons Companies peers beat Albertsons Companies on 9 of the 15 factors compared.

 Albertsons Companies, Inc., through its subsidiaries, engages in the operation of food and drug stores in the United States.
 The company's food and drug retail stores offer grocery products, general merchandise, health and beauty care products, pharmacy, fuel, and other items and services.
 As of February 27, 2021, it operated 2,277 stores under various banners, including Albertsons, Safeway, Vons, Pavilions, Randalls, Tom Thumb, Carrs, Jewel-Osco, Acme, Shaw's, Star Market, United Supermarkets, Market Street, Haggen, Kings Food Markets, and Balducci's Food Lovers Market; and 1,727 pharmacies, 1,313 in-store branded coffee shops, 400 adjacent fuel centers, 22 distribution centers, and 20 manufacturing facilities, as well as various digital platforms.
 The company was founded in 1860 and is headquartered in Boise, Idaho.
 Albertsons Companies, Inc. is a subsidiary of Albertsons Investor Holdings LLC.